 All applicants must verify their registration information annually.
 This may include reviewing documents and forms previously supplied, or uploading new versions of documents and forms as required by the GMS.
 Registration requirements differ by organization type (public agency, nonprofit organization, or school) and are described beginning in Section 3.2.1.

 Once enrolled, public agencies, nonprofit organizations, and schools may apply for open grants as determined by their agency or organization type.
-Figure 3-1 indicates which grant programs are open to which types of agencies and organizations.

 Table 3-1: Measure A Grant Programs By Agency/Organization Type